By Chet Yarbrough

 The immense surroundings of an awakening political, and economic giant arrives in a rush of cityscapes, bullet trains, and water ways.

 China is a country of 1.3 billion in a land the size of America with 327 million.
-The difference is in population density.
+Population density difference is immense.
 (In China there are 134 people per square kilometer vs. 30 in the U.S.) Instead of big cities of 8,000,000 citizens in the U.S., China’s big cities have 20,000,000.

 While explaining China’s complicated history, “Jason” juggles arrangements for traveling cross-country.
 He assigns rooms at hotels, arranges meals, schedules meetings, and offers lectures prepared by local historians and residents.
 At the same time, “Jason” prepares 15 people to board trains, boats, and planes for the next city.